thomasalbuquerque/bottle-animation-anime-js/README.md

 # bottle-animation-anime-js

-This is a practice of an animation of an ad using AnimeJS.
+This is an exercise in which I practiced creating an animation using AdminJS.

 You can check at:
 https://bottle-animation-anime-js.vercel.app/